zsquareplusc/wipy-environment/README.rst

     ``wipy-ftp.py install`` Overwrites files without asking.
 Backup The files before running this tool when the WiPy_ was used before.

+Once the WiPy_ connects to a router, its IP address must be updated in ``wipy-ftp.py``.

 WiPy-FTP Tool
 =============
 ``wipy-ftp.py`` is a tool to upload/download files via FTP.

+Usage: wipy-ftp.py ACTION [ARGS]

+ACTIONS are:
+- "write-ini" create ``wipy-ftp.ini`` with default settings
+- "install"  copy boot.py, main.py and /lib from the PC to the WiPy
+- "sync-lib" copies only /lib
+- "sync-top" copies only boot.py, main.py
+- "config-wlan" ask for SSID/Password and write wlanconfig.py on WiPy
+- "ls" with optional path argument: list files
+- "cat" with filename: show text file contents
+- "help"  this text
+"

 For configuration, a file called ``wipy-ftp.ini`` must be present with the following contents::